Andrew-Blakemore/Andrew-Blakemore.github.io/_pages/keegan-itinerary/iceland.md

   >
   <figcaption>
-    The AeroFit Seal-In liner is manufactured using 3D printing to deposit medical-grade silicone into a precise, multi-layered mesh structure featuring over 100,000 micro-perforations.
-This approach radically transforms traditional liner design by replacing solid, sweat-trapping silicone sheets with a highly breathable, porous matrix.
+    The AeroFit Seal-In liner is manufactured using 3D printing to deposit medical-grade silicone into a multi-layered mesh structure featuring over 100,000 micro-perforations.
+This approach transforms traditional liner design by replacing solid, sweat-trapping silicone sheets with a highly breathable, porous matrix.
 The resulting design leverages the user&rsquo;s natural movement during walking to act as a mini-pump, actively expelling humid air and pulling in fresh